Tulips Flowers

 Multi-colored tulips were very difficult to breed because of the need for a virus that splits the pigment in the petals, and production took several years – increasing their value.
 The financial bubble was based on growers putting more and more value on the bulbs, especially if they thought they might contain a virus that splits the color of the petals.
 The red and white striped tulip known as Semper Augustus was the most expensive in the world, so they were often included in still life paintings that followed the tulip craze.

-See also What Do You Say When Someone Is Having Surgery
+See also What To Say When Someone Having Surgery

 Buy Tulip Town On Split Canvas Handmade Painting By Aparna Bhatnagar.
 Code:art_7410_47663